-(1) Sidewalks shall be required along both sides of all arterial, collector, and local streets including cul-de-sacs, and within and along the frontage of all new development.

-- (2) Sidewalks shall be constructed to comply with the Americans with Disabilities Act. - (3) Sidewalks shall be constructed of durable, smooth, and skid resistant material and a minimum width of five feet. - (4) Multi-use trails, separated from automobile traffic, at least 15 feet in width and approved by the Planning Director, may be used in lieu of the sidewalk requirement.
+- (1) Sidewalks shall be required along both sides of all arterial, collector, and local streets including cul-de-sacs, and within and along the frontage of all new development unless such requirement is waived by Staff upon a showing of site constraints that make such requirement unduly burdensome. - (2) Sidewalks shall be constructed to comply with the Americans with Disabilities Act. - (3) Sidewalks shall be constructed of durable, smooth, and skid resistant material and a minimum width of five feet. - (4) Multi-use trails, separated from automobile traffic, at least 15 feet in width and approved by Staff, may be used in lieu of the sidewalk requirement.